moyicat/moyicat.github.io/_posts/2026-01-21-agave-sync.md

 ---
 layout: post
 title: Agave Sync
-desc: Build a zero-to-one B2B SaaS product through close collaboration with construction customers.
+desc: Build a zero-to-one B2B SaaS product through close collaboration with pilot customers.
 date: 2026-01-21 00:00:00 -0800
 categories: agave
 tags: [UX, B2B SaaS, Tool, User Research]
 ogimg: /assets/img/project-agave-sync-og.jpeg
-ogtitle: Agave Sync - Building a zero-to-one product through close collaboration with customers
+ogtitle: Agave Sync - Building a zero-to-one product through close collaboration with pilot customers
 ---

 # Agave Sync

-Built a zero-to-one B2B SaaS product through close collaboration with construction customers.
+Built a zero-to-one B2B SaaS product through close collaboration with pilot customers.

 ### Challenge: Entering an Unknown Market

-As a startup, our primary challenge was to find product-market fit and launch our first SaaS product for our target market: construction companies.
+As a startup, our challenge was to launch our first product and find our foothold in a completely new market for us: construction companies.
 This was a leap into an industry that runs on deep-seated workflows with a healthy skepticism of "magic" software.

 My goal was not just to design a product, but to earn the trust of a highly discerning, non-technical user base.

 ### Role: Co-founder and Founding Designer

-As the co-founder and sole designer for this initiative, I led all design efforts from the initial concept to post-launch evolution.
+Being a co-founder and the sole designer for this initiative, I led all design efforts from the initial concept to post-launch evolution.

 My responsibilities included: